pywbem/pywbem/docs/mocksupport.rst

 3. Gathering time statistics and delaying responses for a predetermined time.
 4. :class:`~pywbem.WBEMConnection` logging except that there are no HTTP entries in the log.
+5. Creating user-defined providers that can create specialized versions of some of the responder methods.

 Pywbem mock does NOT support: